Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies

-In particular, the work by Jafari et al. \cite{Jafari2019}, consists of creating a detailed Mixed Integer Linear Program (MILP) for the optimal management of a vanadium flow battery, considering only the variable internal energy losses of a laboratory cell, without considering the whole system losses, such as shunt currents, pumping losses or the inverter.
-The mentioned work includes the piece-wise linearization of battery efficiencies, which are functions of two variables (battery power and state of charge - $SoC$).
-In \cite{Jafari2020}, Jafari uses the same piece-wise linearization method of the battery efficiencies used in \cite{Jafari2019}, to test the importance of detailed models on lithium-ion batteries.
-It is assessed in \cite{Jafari2020} that the linearization algorithm can only be applied to functions that are convex increasing monotone with respect to one of the two variables (battery power, in that case).
-Jafari's linearization method, suitable for nonlinear efficiency functions of two variables (battery power and $SoC$), needs the introduction of multiple binary variables, which cause an undesired computational burden to the problem.
-The problem contains one intrinsic binary variable, to define if the battery is charging or discharging at a given time.
-Additionally, if the number of $SoC$ curves is $k$, then $k$ binary variables need to be added to the model, to select the correct $SoC$ curve, for each time step.
-Furthermore, if as a general case the efficiency functions were not convex increasing monotone, then a general model would require additionally binary variables, in the number of the intervals of linearization with respect to the battery power; meaning that if there were $j$ linearization intervals, then $j$ binary variables would be added to the model, assuming to use the one-dimensional method for piece-wise linear approximation of two variables \cite{Dambrosio2010}.
-A general problem in this form would necessarily have 1+$k$+$j$ binary variables, which are undesired and increase the time needed to solve the optimization problem.
-Reducing the number of binary variables in the model would be appreciated for a problem with these characteristics.
+In particular, the work by Jafari et al. \cite{Jafari2019}, consists of creating a detailed Mixed-Integer Linear Program (MILP) for the optimal management of a vanadium flow battery, considering only the internal energy losses of a laboratory cell, without taking into account the auxiliary losses of the battery, such as shunt currents, pumping or inverter losses.
+Jafari et al. include the piece-wise linearization of battery efficiencies, see details in \cite{Jafari2020}, which are expressed as a function of two variables (battery charge/discharge power and state of charge - $SoC$).
+It is assessed in \cite{Jafari2020} that the linearization algorithm can only be applied to convex functions, increasing monotone with respect to one of the two variables.
+Jafari's linearization method, suitable for nonlinear efficiency functions of two variables (operating power and $SoC$), needs the introduction of multiple binary variables to select the state of charge curve, which causes an undesired computational burden to the problem.